- 1 22 Gluten-Free Items You Must Try at McDonald

 - 9 McDonald’s Nutritional & Allergen Information

-22 Gluten Free Items You Must Try at McDonalds
+22 Gluten-Free Items You Must Try at McDonald

-Did you know that there are over 22 different gluten free items that you can enjoy at McDonalds.
-Whether if you love lettuce wrapped cheeseburgers, premium salads, or their oh so popular McCafe coffee, you’ll be sure to find something delicious, and gluten-free, to enjoy from McDonalds.
+Did you know that there are over 22 different gluten-free items that you can enjoy at Mcdonald’s?
+Whether you love lettuce-wrapped cheeseburgers, premium salads, or their oh-so-popular McCafe coffee, you’ll be sure to find something delicious, and gluten-free, to enjoy from McDonald’s.

 McDonald’s does not offer a gluten-free bun for its burgers.
 They also note on their website that their food is prepared in a shared kitchen environment so cross-contamination could be an issue.